ignite/cli/docs/guide/loan.md

 )
 ```

-Start the blockchain and use the two commands you already have available.
+Start the blockchain and use the two commands you already have available:

 ```bash
 starport chain serve -r